realtimeprojects/mkdocs-ezglossary/docs/usage/linking.md

 configuration:plurals
 :   Configure if and how the plugin shall lookup the term in singular if a plural
     is provided in the link text.
 See [handling plurals](#handling-plurals) for more details.

+configuration:ignore_case
+:   Set to `true` to ignore the case for terms in the definition lookup.